InkBall

 InkBall is a computer game that is included with Windows XP Tablet PC Edition 2005 and Windows Vista.
 (Note: (except the Starter and Home Basic editions)) It employs the use of a stylus or mouse to draw lines to direct balls into holes of corresponding colors.

 Gameplay

 Points are awarded for putting colored balls in the correct hole, time left at the end of the round, and for breaking blocks.
 The game is over when time runs out, or when a ball enters a hole of the wrong color.
 However, gray is a neutral color and therefore if a gray ball goes into the hole of a different color or if any ball goes into a gray hole nothing will happen.
 Some blocks have special properties, such as breaking when hit, opening and closing at intervals, changing the ball's color or making the ball accelerate.
 InkBall has a variety of difficulty levels, ranging from Beginner, to Novice, to Intermediate, to Advanced and finally to Expert.
 As the difficulty increases, the time to move the balls into their correct hole(s) is dramatically lowered, and the overall complexity of the task increases substantially.

+Scoring

+There are two primary ways to score points:

+1: When a ball falls in the correct hole, you gain the amount of points based on its color: